 You can place the above decorated eggs in a painted egg carton or special Easter themed basket.

 The origins of the Easter bunny is said to begin with German folklore, when a bunny or hare, the symbol of fertility in antiquity, would bring children decorated eggs on the eve of Good Friday.
 Nowadays, the Easter bunny is the second (after eggs) most prolific symbol of this time.
 Here is an easy craft you can do at home with the kids: What you need: Toilet roll holders, scissors, paint, markers, googly eyes, cotton wool, and glue.
 Paint the toilet rolls whatever colour you like and leave to dry.

 Cut out strips for ears and paint with same colour.
 Secure ears with glue and stick on googly eyes.
 Draw face with markers and stick on cotton balls for fuzzy bunny tail and you are done!

 Easter chicks are a symbol of Easter with ‘hatching’ often relating to Christ’s resurrection, but also a symbol of pagan springtime farming, fertility and reproduction.
 Little yellow chicks are essential part of an Easter craft, Here’s what you need:

 Egg carton, scissors, glue, paint, yellow or orange card, and a marker.
-First, cut two egg holders from carton and glue paper hinge together and paint yellow.
+First, cut two egg holders from carton and glue paper hinge together and paint it yellow.
 Cut out orange triangles for beak and feet, with yellow triangles for wings.
 Use a marker to draw eyes.
 Fill with candy treats or small chocolate eggs

 For more on Easter time events and activities please see our dedicated sections.